COVID-19 Update: Read messageHide message »

 “I have worked with Efficiency Vermont in other jobs I've had, and Efficiency Vermont was one of my first calls when I got here.
 We did some great things here because of the incentives from Efficiency Vermont.”

-Some fundamental benefits of retro-commissioning include:
+Some fundamental benefits of existing building commissioning:

 - reduced operating costs driven by energy savings